python/cpython/Doc/howto/pyporting.rst

 prefer this approach compared to using :ref:`use_same_source` or simply keeping a separate Python 3 codebase.

-Below are the typical steps taken by a project which uses a 2to3-based approach to supporting Python 2 & 3.
+Below are the typical steps taken by a project which tries to support Python 2 & 3 while keeping the code directly executable by Python 2.

 Support Python 2.7